CetaceanNation/misc-scripts/README.md

 usage: twscrape-wrapper.py [-h] [-n] {save,sort,dedupe} filename [handle]

 positional arguments:
-  {save,sort}  operation to perform. 'save' downloads tweets to a file, 'sort' re-orders tweets in a file, 'dedupe' removes entries with duplicate ids. filename     file prefix to write tweets to (will be appended with .tweets.json) handle       handle of the account to download from
+  {save,sort,dedupe}  operation to perform. 'save' downloads tweets to a file, 'sort' re-orders tweets in a file, 'dedupe' removes entries with duplicate ids. filename            file prefix to write tweets to (will be appended with .tweets.json) handle              handle of the account to download from

 options:
   -h, --help   show this help message and exit